See the Story Index for Wael Abdelgawad’s other stories.

 “You didn’t have to work today?”

 “Called in sick.
 I woke up with an awful headache.
-After I had breakfast and popped a few pain pills I felt better, so I decided to go furniture shopping.”
+After breakfast I popped a few pain pills and felt better, so I decided to go furniture shopping.”

 Hmm.
 I wasn’t about to leave my cousin sitting out on the sidewalk in this grotty neighborhood with night approaching.
 I shook my head and laughed.
 It was always something with this girl.